tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 With these pros and cons in mind, consider using this method more sparingly than other options.

+## Handling the Review

+At this point, we've prepared ourselves to be emotionally ready for code review feedback.
+So, what do we do when we start to receive the feedback?
+We want to have productive conversations with our reviewers while continuing to manage our ego's response.

 ### Step away (again)

 Above, we discussed stepping away before requesting a code review.
 The goal was to become more receptive to feedback by creating distance between yourself and the code you are putting up for review.
 We may also want to step away _after_ we have received code review feedback.
 Sometimes, even if we've done our best to prepare, we will still struggle with receiving critiques on our code.